What is TALK School?

 Communication disorders, such as absent or impaired speech and language, are commonly associated with autism.
 Currently available tools, resources, and delivery systems suggest that fewer than half of autistic children will achieve speech.
 Additionally, many children with language disorders, regardless of their medical diagnoses, exhibit characteristics similar to those of autistic individuals.
 These common features include delays in social and relational development, sensory system disturbances, motor planning difficulties, and behavioral challenges.

-these children receiving the services they require?
+Why are children not receiving services they require?

 Federal and state law mandates that all children receive a "free and appropriate" education, also known as FERPA.
 For more information click the learn more button.